Lëtzebuerger N-Bunn 69 ||

 The Segment with the Brewery

 The segment has the size of 130 X 72 cm.
 It consists on level 0 of a maintrack and 4 sidetracks.
 The radii are 39,5 cm and 43 cm.
-The tracks are placed provisionally and drawn.
-With the compass saw I cut rectangles of 2,5 X 8 cm for the Fleischmann motors.
 6 cables of 1,5 mm are laid into the segment with the help of Brawa plugs 3093.
 2 are for the driving current (14 V DC), 2 for switching current (16 V AC) and 2 cables with 14 V AC are for lights and animation elements.
 A white 3 mm MDF sheet is installed as a control panel.

 to the top